 Most citizens of the free world would be horrified.

-The rest of the evening was going to be trying—I fell like part of my job is to be a cultural liaison of sorts, bridging the gaps between American and European culture.
+The rest of the evening was going to be trying—I feel like part of my job is to be a cultural liaison of sorts, bridging the gaps between American and European culture.
 Most of the work is with the clients, but some is also with the innkeepers and restaurateurs that we come across.
 Usually these “cultural conversations” end up in a laugh and another glass of wine.

 Tonight, with Ohmygod, I decided on a different tack.